r-cas/ryacas/README.md

 Ryacas is an [R](https://www.r-project.org/) interface to the free [yacas](http://www.yacas.org) Computer Algebra System.
-Ryacas allows one to send R expressions, unprocessed yacas strings and certain other R objects to yacas process from R and get back the result.
+Ryacas allows one to send unprocessed yacas strings and certain other R objects to yacas process from R and get back the result.
 It also has facilities for manipulating yacas strings and R expressions destined for yacas processing.

-It can be used for exact arithmetic, symbolic math, ASCII pretty printing and translating R to TeX.
+It can be used for arbitrary-precision arithmetic, symbolic math, ASCII pretty printing and translating R to TeX.

 ## Install from GitHub

-To build and install from github using R 3.3.0 (or later) and the R `devtools` package 1.11.0 (or later) run this command from within R:
+To build and install from Github using R 3.3.0 (or later) and the R `devtools` package 1.11.0 (or later) run this command from within `R`:

+    devtools::install_github("mikldk/ryacas0",
+                             build_opts = c("--no-resave-data", "--no-manual"))

+You can also install the package without vignettes if needed as follows:

     devtools::install_github("mikldk/ryacas")